pekwm/pekwm/doc/actions.md

 **Opaque**

-If the frame should be fully opaque (ie: disable the opacity setting).
+If a frame should be fully opaque (ie: disable the opacity setting).

 **Tagged (bool)**